martytheparty/scaled-image-uploader/README.md

 * the main disadvantage is that while it gives editors more control is also adds work.

 Step 1.
 Show a scaled down large image in a canvas tag.
+Step 2.
+Upload the image to a server.